Iran Upholds Death Sentence For Man Accused Of Giving Nuclear Secrets To CIA

 "Amir Rahimpour who spied for the CIA and received huge amounts of money and attempted to provide the U.S. intelligence service with a part of Iran's nuclear information was tried and had been sentenced to death," judiciary spokesman Gholam Hossein Esmayeeli said at a news conference in Tehran, according to Iran's semiofficial FARS News Agency.

-Esmayeeli said the sentence will be carried out "soon," but did not provide an exact date or any other details.
+Esmayeeli said the sentence will be carried out "soon" but did not provide an exact date or any other details.

 "It's the first Iranian death sentence for spying on behalf of America in nearly a decade," NPR's Peter Kenyon reports from Istanbul.